Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Imagine.

-He suffered another injury even away from the battlefield.
+Okay, he suffered another injury, even away from the battlefield.

 Have you mentioned her yet?